-Imagine being able to influence anyone you meet.
+Imagine being the kind of conversational hypnotist who was able to influence nearly everyone you meet?

 But that’s only the beginning.